schwarzlab-ccb/pyfraglib/docs/source/installation.rst

 Installation
 ============

 ``pyfraglib`` depends on several external Python packages.
-The recommended installation methods below are ``setup.py`` and ``pyproject.toml`` based so dependencies should be installed for you.
+The recommended installation method below is ``setup.py`` and ``pyproject.toml`` based so dependencies should be installed for you.
 For ``pysam``, please refer to their documentation to learn about common issues (if you have any, that is!).
+Please also take a look at our ``README.md`` for the latest installation instructions.
+Installing ``pyfraglib`` from PyPI will be supported in the future.

 Conda Installation (Recommended)
 ---------------------------------